fiskl-accounting/help-docs/docs/Core-Features/Accounting/Journal-Entry-Guides/create-internal-transfer-transactions.md

 ### Rules for internal transfer

-The following rules apply when Fiskl searches for transactions to match in an internal transfer.
+The following rules apply when Fiskl searches for transactions to match in an internal transfer:

-1. Only transactions with a category of `Uncategorised Income` and `Uncategorised Expense` can be matched
+1. Only transactions with a category of `Uncategorised Income` and `Uncategorised Expense` can be matched.
-1. Match suggestion priorities
+1. Match suggestion priorities:
     1. Transactions on the same day with same amounts
     1. Transactions on the same day with different currencies converted to a close match
     1. Transactions within several days where amounts match or are close

 :::info
-If no match can be found for a transfer between accounts A to B then try changing accounts to B and trying to match it from B to A.
+If no match can be found for a transfer between accounts A to B, try changing accounts to B and matching it from B to A.
-The reason this can occur is if a movement of funds takes a while process.
-We may not think a transfer made on 1st December matches with another transaction on the 15th November.
-But we will think that 15th November might match with the 1st December.
+This can occur if a movement of funds takes time to process.
+We may not think a transfer made on 1st December matches with another transaction on 15th November.
+But we will think that 15th November might match with 1st December.
 :::

 ## Creating an internal transfer